Cray-HPE/docs-csm/operations/kubernetes/Troubleshoot_Intermittent_503s.md

 Although the above codes are most common, various other issues such as networking or application errors can cause different errors in the pod or sidecar logs.
 Refer to the [Envoy access log documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#) for a list of possible Envoy response flags.
-In general, running a rolling restart of the application itself to see if it clears the error is a good practice;
+In general, running a rolling restart of the application itself to see if it clears the error is a good practice.
-otherwise, an understanding of what the error message or response flag means is required to further troubleshoot the issue.
+If that does not resolve the problem, then an understanding of what the error message or response flag means is required to further troubleshoot the issue.